UmbertoTomasini/newsfeed/README.md

 ### 5 Performance & evaluation

 - Track p95 latency and throughput in CI; fail builds when regressions exceed 20 %.
-- Swap Falcon‑7B for a distilled model fine‑tuned on the curated dataset above—expect higher precision at lower GPU cost.
+- Swap Falcon‑7B-Instruct for a distilled model fine‑tuned on the curated dataset above, or a strong commercial model—expect higher precision/recall.

 ---